 Wake Forest University is a great option for students pursuing a Communication & Media Studies degree.
 In addition to its bachelor's programs, Wake Forest University offers graduate degrees in Communications.
 Positioned in Winston-Salem, North Carolina, this college is a good final choice for students who enjoy the exhilaration of a popular city.

 New York University is a good choice for individuals interested in a Communication & Media Studies major.
-Students who complete this degree state that they receive average early career income of communications and mid-career income of $79,447.
+Graduates of the communications program earn an average of $41,279 in the first five years of working and $79,447 after their first five years of working.
 The location in a major city is great for scholars trying to find adequate opportunities for social networking, adventure, and exploration.